ecadlabs/taquito/docs/wallet_API.md

 ## What is the Wallet API?

 You have learned how to use Taquito to interact with the Tezos blockchain.
-Up to this document, you have been using a signer to sign operations.
-For interactive dApps, it is common to use a wallet to sign operations.
+Up to this document, we used a signer to sign operations.
+Interactive dApps (short for "decentralized Apps") commonly use a wallet to sign operations.
 From a user's perspective, the workflow is as follows:

 1. The user has a wallet installed and configured on their device.
+(Or they might be using a web-based wallet)
 2. The user visits a dApp and wants to interact with it.
 3. The dApp asks the user to connect their wallet.
 4. The user selects their wallet.
 5. The wallet asks the user to confirm the connection.
-6. Now when the dApp wants to send an operation, it asks the wallet to sign it.
-This might need additional confirmation from the user, or the user might have setup their wallet to sign operations automatically (for instance, automatically sign transactions below a certain amount in a certain time frame).
+6. When the dApp wants to send an operation, it asks the wallet to sign it.
+This might need additional confirmation from the user, or they might have set up their wallet to sign operations automatically (for instance, automatically sign transactions below a certain amount in a certain time frame).
+7. There are two possibilities here:
+    1. The wallet signs the operation and sends (injects) it to the blockchain.
+    2. The wallet sends the signed operation to the dApp, and the dApp sends it to the network.
+8. The dApp can now wait for the operation to be confirmed.

 The main benefit of this workflow is that the user does not have to trust a dApp with their private key.
-The private key never
+The private key never leaves the wallet.

 ## Installing the Wallet API